Bugs in Quantum Computing Platforms: An Empirical Study: Methodology

 \subsection{Selecting Projects to Study}

 The goal of this paper is to study bugs in quantum computing platforms, where a complete platform covers all components described in Section~\ref{sec:bg platform}.
 In practice, different software projects cover different parts of a complete platform.
-Some projects are more focused on simulation, such as Qualcs~\cite{suzukiQulacsFastVersatile2021}, others on interacting with quantum computing devices, such as Amazon Braket~\cite{gonzalezCloudBasedQC2021}.
+Some projects are more focused on simulation, such as Qualcs~\cite{suzukiQulacsFastVersatile2021a}, others on interacting with quantum computing devices, such as Amazon Braket~\cite{gonzalezCloudBasedQC2021}.
 Others again are specialized on domain-specific abstractions, such as Pennylane~\cite{bergholmPennyLaneAutomaticDifferentiation2020} and Tequila~\cite{kottmannTequilaPlatformRapid2021}, or on advanced error mitigation techniques, such as Mitiq~\cite{laroseMitiqSoftwarePackage2021}.
 Qiskit~\cite{QiskitQiskit2021} and Cirq~\cite{developersCirq2021}, two large-scale projects backed by IBM and Google, respectively, are perhaps closest to a complete platform, but studying only them would ignore more specialized projects.

-To adequately cover all aspects of quantum computing platforms we hence study not only a single or a few projects, as done in prior work~\cite{huangQDBQuantumAlgorithms2019,zhaoBugs4QBenchmarkReal2021}, but a total of \totComputingPlatforms{} projects.
+To adequately cover all aspects of quantum computing platforms we hence study not only a single or a few projects, as done in prior work~\cite{huangQDBQuantumAlgorithms2019,zhaoBugs4QBenchmarkReal2021a}, but a total of \totComputingPlatforms{} projects.
 We focus on open-source projects on GitHub, enabling us to apply the same process to each project.
+While this focus may potentially bias our results, we are not aware of any closed-source platform that is as mature as, e.g., Qiskit and Cirq.
 To select projects, we draw inspiration from previous work~\cite{fingerhuthOpenSourceSoftware2018} and extend their list with all projects on a list of ``quantum full stack libraries'' curated by the Quantum Open Source Foundation\footnote{\url{https://qosf.org/project_list/}}.
-The resulting selection covers the most popular Python libraries according to the PyPi download statistics~\cite{dougfinkeRelativePopularityDifferent2021}, and aims at covering different components of a quantum computing platform.
+The resulting selection covers the most popular Python libraries according to the PyPi download statistics~\cite{finkeRelativePopularityDifferent2021}, and aims at covering different components of a quantum computing platform.
+Of course, the set of studied platform is not comprehensive, and other platforms, such as Tket\footnote{\url{https://github.com/CQCL/tket}}, could be added in the future.